 Occupational name for a person who raised or hunted birds.

-Name for someone who worked with tin or sheet metal, from German blech
+Occupational name for someone who worked with tin or sheet metal, from German blech "tin"

 Occupational name for a peasant farmer, from Middle English bonde

-Refers to a person who cleared land, from old French briser
+Referred to a person who cleared land, from Old French briser

 "to cut" and bois